akrennmair/cabinet/README.md

 To delete files, the same URL as was returned by the upload API needs to be called with the HTTP `DELETE` method and authentication like the upload API.

+To store files from external URLs, use `GET /api/store?url=$URL&drawer=$DRAWER`.
+The resulting URL is returned in the HTTP response body.
+The original URL is preserved and returned on subsequent requests on the new URL in the `Content-Location` response header.

 ## Replication

 cabinet implements a replication scheme.
 By default, a cabinet instance acts as